 She's also keen to point out that her's is one of the few swingers clubs in Britain where drugs are strictly banned.
 "I've seen clubs destroyed by drugs," she says, "but the police just don't want to know."

 Why?
 She gives a knowing glance: "Let's just say there are a lot of police involved in this scene.
 So if you report it to the local force, the chances are someone there goes to the club and it tends to get lost in the paperwork."
-That's all she'll say on the matter.
-"We take client confidentiality very seriously," she says.
-With that, some guests arrive – a good-looking couple in their early thirties.
+That's all she'll say on the matter; she mumbles something about client confidentiality.
+Some guests arrive – a good-looking couple in their early thirties.
 I'm politely asked to hit the road.

 There's nothing confidential about Happy Lovers A1 – the penultimate destination of my journey.
 The A1's first ever sex shop, it's bang on the northbound carriageway outside the village of Sandy, next to the Bedfordshire BBQ Centre and an Esso garage.
 It was never a Little Chef, but a Happy Eater, then an Indian restaurant.
 "We've been here 14 years," says shop manager Irene Busby.
 "I think Pulse and Cocktails only came to the A1 because they saw how well we were doing here.
 They wanted a seat at the party."

 But there's one thing Happy Lovers has that Pulse and Cocktails will never have – a hole in the wall where a brick used to be.
 "Oh, that's where Jimmy Savile's brick was," says Irene, way too flippantly for such a statement.